daaimah123/Week-20-Quiz-RTL-Testing-Input/README.md

 ### Testing a Focused Element
-Create a two test assertions for the FocusInput component.
+Create a two tests for the FocusInput component.

 The first test should handle matching snapshot content.
 Set a rendered `ChangenInput` to a deconstructed `container`.
 Verify that the first instance of the component in the container matches the populated snapshot.